dwfig/trophy-cabinet-test/README.md

 # trophy-cabinet-test
-small react app that display's a student's trophies and achievements
+small react app to displays a student's trophies and achievements